-15.1 The implementation of the Plan, all Awards under the Plan and the issuance of any shares of Common Stock upon the exercise of a Stock Option shall be subject to the Corporation's procurement of all approvals and permits required by the Regulatory Authorities.
+15.1 The implementation of the Plan, all Awards under the Plan, the amendment of the Plan or any Awards, any adjustment to Awards and the issuance of any shares of Common Stock upon the exercise of a Stock Option shall be subject to the Corporation's procurement of all approvals and permits required by the Regulatory Authorities.
 No Stock Option shall be exercisable and no shares of Common Stock or other assets shall be issued or delivered under the Plan, unless and until there shall have been compliance with (a) the Securities Act (British Columbia) and its Rules, and (b) the requirements of the TSX Venture Exchange.